iotaledger/wasp/documentation/docs/guide/chains_and_nodes/running-a-node.md

 :::
 ## Download Wasp

-You can download the latest Wasp version from the [official repository](https://github.com/iotaledger/wasp).
+You can get the source code of the latest Wasp version from the [official repository](https://github.com/iotaledger/wasp).

 ```bash
 git clone https://github.com/iotaledger/wasp